Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 Key Takeaways

 • Installation matters as much as the sauna itself.
-Ventilation, flooring, wiring, and moisture control affect safety, comfort, and long term ownership.
+Ventilation, flooring, wiring, clearances, and moisture control affect safety, comfort, and long term ownership.

 Why This Matters Before You Buy